Tennessee Marriage License Information

 Out of state residents

 The Sevier County Clerk's Office even offers the ability to do the pre-application online.
 Please note, however, that a marriage license is only valid for 30 days from the date of issuance, so don't do it too soon.
 After using the pre-application process, you will need to pick your license up from one of the three offices.
-Click here to access the Sevier County Marriage License Pre-Application.
+If you are looking to fill out the pre-application, you can do so at the Sevier County Marriage License Pre-Application.

 Be sure to bring your Tennessee marriage license to your wedding ceremony.
 At the conclusion of the ceremony, the minister will complete the license and file it with the County Clerk.
 Your official marriage certificates will then be mailed to you by the County Clerk in approximately two weeks following your ceremony.